A day of contrasts

 On the road by 10am, and it was an excellent drive towards La Paz.
 Newly laid 4 lane highway, mostly straight and flat, and hardly any traffic.
 We noted, in the few towns we passed through, vehicle’s parked all along the roadside.
 They were waiting their turn to get fuel at a service station.
 This continued in all towns, all the way, and inside LaPaz.

 We both commented on the huge difference in feeling Bolivia had.
 It is rated the second poorest country in South America, behind Venezuela.
 (Venezuela with perhaps the largest oil reserves in the world!)
-Though it felt better managed and prosperous.
+Though it felt well managed and prosperous.

 Anyway, the buildings and towns along the 89k’s to the capital, reflected order and structure.
 Not much rubbish at the roadsides and buildings in a much better state of repair.
 Overhead pedestrian crossings at regular intervals whether there were pedestrians to use them, or not.